hujhax/austin-improv-wiki/Troupes/Discomfort Trumpet.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We're just three people who know how to rub each other the wrong way and revel in doing so.
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We're just three people who know how to rub each other the wrong way and revel in doing so.
 We find humor in the awkward, the intimate, and the tragic.
-Come see the improvisational near-disaster that is Discomfort Trumpet.</blockquote>
+Come see the improvisational near-disaster that is Discomfort Trumpet.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Improv centered around one set of characters or one source scene.
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Improv centered around one set of characters or one source scene.
 We diverge to heighten or add info, but always return to our original people and places.
 Relationship-based, longer scenes.
-Plenty of straight up absurdity. </blockquote>
+Plenty of straight up absurdity.

 ## Media
 ### Photos